-ATTENTION: This book is continuously getting revisions and readjustments.
-There is a lot of world-building ahead!
-For anyone curious: I have designed a map of Terralnyn.
+ATTENTION: I have designed a map of Terralnyn.
 It appears too small on Inkitt to justify posting it.
 I hope you enjoy this world I have created, and these characters that are very dear to my heart!

 Damn it all.

 Skye paced around her suite, fretting over what she was planning to do.
 Although, if she was being honest with herself, obsessing was a more appropriate word to use.
 No one in their right mind would do what she was thinking, and sometimes she wondered if she was actually in her right mind.
 Was she really going to betray the Archmage?
 She recalled the burning look in his eyes when he spoke to her only yesterday.